marcosgfern/Project-T/README.md

 # Project-T
-Unity project for my Computer Engineering final project
+Unity project for a rogue-like game on Android devices.
+It started as my Computer Engineering end-of-deegree project.